 It is many people’s dream to be able to own many properties in their lifetime and be a bao zhu po.
-Just think, if you have at least 2 properties, you can stay in 1 and rent 1 out to collect rentals for a living.
+Just think, if you have at least 2 properties, you can stay in 1 and rent 1 out to collect rent for a living.

 Now, the big question everyone always have in their mind is: